Pique Interest for Clicks

 5 Ways To Create a Compelling Call to Action

 - Be honest – Getting a click on a CTA is good, as it will allow you to record some information about your lead.
 But don’t do it at the expense of a good relationship.
-Be honest what will happen if someone clicks.
+Be honest about what will happen if someone clicks.
 Will they have more forms to fill in?
 Will they have to wait for an email?
 Make sure they know what’s coming next.
+This is especially important given legislation like the Can-Spam laws, and the recent GDPR legislation from Europe.
 We have seen many mistakes made trying to ‘get a conversion.’
 If it’s confusing, you’ll need to untangle why the visitor didn’t turn into a prospect or customer.
 Never resort to gimmicks or trickery in order to gain contact information.
 More often than not, they won’t convert and they leave with a bad impression.
 It’s just not worth the hit on your brand’s reputation.

 - Use buttons – If you have the option of choosing a button or a hyperlink, always choose the button.
 Very simply, the button stands out more, especially if it uses a complementary color to your website’s design.
 When you’re skimming a web page it’s easy to miss a hyperlink, but a lot more difficult to gloss over a button.
 Your CTA should stand out and be painfully obvious that this is the next step the visitor should take.